Jackson's chameleon: Feeding habits

 Jackson's chameleon lives primarily on a diet of small insects.
 It also preys on centipedes, isopods, millipedes, spiders, lizards, small birds, and snails (Achatinella mustelina) in their native habitat.
 It is considered to be a cruise forager, as it forages on the go instead of laying in wait.

-There is a threat of devastating impact by introduced invasive Jackson's chameleons to native ecosystems in Hawaii, South Africa, the Marshal Islands, Morro Bay, California, Texas, and the Florida Keys.
+There is a threat of devastating impact by introduced invasive Jackson's chameleons to native ecosystems in Hawaii, South Africa, the Marshall Islands, Morro Bay, California, Texas, and the Florida Keys.
 It was found with mainly insects in its stomachs: planthoppers (genus Oliarus), grasshoppers (genus Banza), casebearing caterpillars (genus Hyposmocoma), beetles (genus Oodemas), dragonflies (genus Pantala) and others.
 It also preys on land snails in Hawaii, including species from genera Achatinella, Auriculella, Lamellidea, and Philonesia, as well as Oxychilus alliarius.
 It swallows whole snails, including the shells.
 Jackson's chameleons introduced to Hawaii are a substantial threat to native biodiversity of invertebrates and a serious threat especially to endemic species, such as critically endangered O'ahu tree snails (genus Achatinella).